usoftvn/near-tutorial/README.md

 You should take a look at how to use the following tools:
 - **NEAR Wallet**: Let's start by creating a first address on the NEAR Testnet https://wallet.testnet.near.org/.
 Next use the features on this website.
 - **NEAR Explorer**: This is the place to help us look up transaction information to an account on the NEAR blockchain visually (https://explorer.testnet.near.org/)
+- **near-sdk-core**: You will have to use it to look up functions that work with the blockchain.
+Please see detail here: https://near.github.io/near-sdk-as/globals.html
 - **near-cli**: This is the tool you will have to work with regularly during the deployment and testing of smart contracts on NEAR.
 So you need to know some basic commands:
 ```
 // Show help